Not sure which rules apply, what level to classify staff, or whether the award applies to all your staff?

 Regularly Working Sundays Agreement

-If there is an agreement in place as outlined above, the Regularly Working Sundays Agreement tag can be saved to the employee profile and the overtime award rules for working 4 Sundays will no longer apply to that employee.
+If there are employees within your business that have an agreement under 15.8, the Regularly Working Sundays Agreement tag can be saved to the employee profile and the overtime award rules for working 4 Sundays will no longer apply to that employee.

 To apply this tag navigate to Workforce > Staff > (Employee Name) > Payroll > under Additional Tags search for the Regularly Working Sundays Agreement tag: